Canon G7 X Mark II vs Sony A7S II

-- Ready to shoot: Has a lens build-in, whereas the A7S II requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the A7S II requires a separate lens.

 - More compact: Is smaller (106x61mm vs 127x96mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the A7S II).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the A7S II).